-Lyrid meteors appear to radiate from the constellation Lyra, near the star Vega.
-But the meteors burn up in the atmosphere about 100 kilometers – or 60 miles – up.
+Like most meteors in annual showers, Lyrid meteors burn up in the atmosphere about 100 kilometers – or 60 miles – up.
 Vega lies trillions of times farther away at 25 light-years.
-But you don’t have identify the meteor shower radiant to enjoy the Lyrid meteors, which can fly in any part sof the night sky.
-If you trace the paths of the Lyrid meteors backward, however, they seems to radiate from thi part of the starry sky.
+But you don’t have identify the meteor shower radiant to enjoy the Lyrid meteors, which can fly in any parts of the night sky.
+If you trace the paths of the Lyrid meteors backward, however, they seems to radiate from this part of the starry sky.